The Files step of the wizard is available if you have chosen to create a file-level backup.

 For Veeam Agent backup jobs configured in Veeam Backup & Replication, you cannot exclude specific directories from a file-level backup.
 This functionality is available only for Veeam Agent for Linux backup jobs configured directly on a Veeam Agent computer.

 To include or exclude files of a specific type in/from the file-level backup, you can configure filters.

 - At the Items step of the wizard, click Advanced.

 - Specify what files you want to back up:

 - In the Include masks field, specify file names and/or masks for file types that you want to back up, for example, Report.pdf or *filename*.
 Veeam Agent for Linux will create a backup only for selected files.
 Other files will not be backed up.

 - In the Exclude masks field, specify file names and/or masks for file types that you do not want to back up, for example, OldReports.tar.gz or *.odt.
 Veeam Agent for Linux will back up all files except files of the specified type.

 - Repeat steps 2-3 for each mask that you want to add.

 You can use a combination of include and exclude masks.
 Note that exclude masks have a higher priority than include masks.
 For example, you can specify masks in the following way:

-Veeam Endpoint Backup will include in the backup all files of the AVI format that do not contain movie in their names.
+Veeam Agent for Linux will include in the backup all files of the PDF format that do not contain draft in their names.